Stone Blanton

-Stone Blanton (born September 12, 2002) is an American professional football linebacker for the San Francisco 49ers of the National Football League (NFL).
+Stone Blanton (born September 12, 2002) is an American professional football linebacker.
 He played college football for the South Carolina Gamecocks and Mississippi State Bulldogs.

-Early life and high school
+Early life

 Blanton attended Madison-Ridgeland Academy in Madison, Mississippi.
 As a sophomore he totaled 99 tackles, five sacks and one pass break.
 As a senior Blanton notched 125 tackles with 26 tackles for loss and 11 sacks.
 Coming out of high school, he was rated as a four-star recruit and held offers from schools such as Auburn, Louisville, Mississippi State, Ole Miss Oregon, Stanford, and Texas A&M. Initially, Blanton committed to play college baseball for the Mississippi State Bulldogs.
 However he eventually committed to play college football for the South Carolina Gamecocks.

 College career

 South Carolina

 As a freshman in 2022, Blanton appeared in 12 games where he totaled seven tackles with a tackle and a half being for a loss.
 In week 4 of the 2023 season, he notched four tackles and a forced fumble versus Mississippi State.
 In week 11, Blanton returned an interception 88 yards for the game-sealing touchdown versus Jacksonville State.
 During the 2023 season, he was a team captain for the Gamecocks, where he notched 52 tackles, a sack, a forced fumble, an interception, and a touchdown.
 After the season, Blanton entered his name into the NCAA transfer portal.